Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Experiments and Results

-Finally, We apply the INCP-KL Ratios (Details are in \textbf{Section~\ref{ood}}) to OOD detection tasks on four pair datasets.
-In the OOD detection experiments, we train INCPVAE with the samples only from training set and then compute INCP-KL Ratios of 1000 random samples from the OOD testing sets (Details in \textbf{Appendix B}).
-We quantify the OOD detection performance with INCP-KL Ratios and plot the histograms of Likelihoods (See \textbf{Fig~\ref{figLikelihood}}(b,c,e,f)).
-Using INCPVAE trained on the training set, we test the OOD sample detection on a variety of datasets by NCP-KL and Likelihood of VAE, as well as other baseline methods.
-The area under the ROC curve (AUROC) and the area under the precision-recall curve (AUPRC) are used as the metrics for evaluation.
+In the OOD detection task, we apply the INCP-KL Ratios (defined in \textbf{Sec~\ref{ood}}) as a criterion for OOD detection using INCPVAE model.
+The tasks are conducted on four pairs of datasets (the training set and the test set).
+Specifically, we train INCPVAE and VAE with the samples only from the training set and then compute INCP-KL Ratios of 1000 random samples from the OOD test set.
+More details about the settings for OOD detection task are in \textbf{Appendix B}.
+We quantify the performance of OOD detection task with INCP-KL Ratios (See results in \textbf{Fig~\ref{figLikelihood}}).
+Moreover, we compare INCPVAE method with 7 existing OOD detection methods, including two likelihood ratio methods, ONID, Mahalanobis distance method, Ensemble method, and WAIC method.
+We compare INCP-KL of INCPVAE and likelihood of VAE, as well as other baseline methods.
+The area under the ROC curve (AUROC) and the area under the precision-recall curve (AUPRC) are used as metrics for performance evaluation (See results in \textbf{Table \ref{sample-table0}} and \textbf{Table \ref{sample-table1}}).

-More details related to the datasets and experimental settings are shown in \textbf{Appendix C}.
-All the code will be available at GitHub.
+More details related to the network architecture and implementation are shown in \textbf{Appendix C}.
+The code will be available at GitHub.